Package types

 upbound-docs/my-repo created

-Repositories have either public or private visibility:
+Repositories have either public

-• private visibility means that any published versions of your package have a listing page that only you and other collaborators in your organization can see.
+visibility means that any published versions of your package have a listing page that only you and other collaborators in your organization can see.
 Packages require authorized credentials to pulled.

-View any existing repositories with up repository list.
+View any existing repositories with up repository list

 up repo list